mhkeller/sublime-interview-syntax/README.md

 Copy the `Interview` folder into your Sublime Text Packages directory and add the contents of `base16-eighties.dark.additions.xml` as the last group the last `<array>` of your current syntax highlighter's `.tmTheme` file.
 For Space Gray Eighties, this is `~/Library/Application Support/Sublime Text 2/Packages/Theme - Spacegray/base16-eighties.dark.tmTheme`

+## Contributing

+If you want to help that would be greatly appreciated!
+This is my first attempt at making a syntax definition and highlighter.
+It was moslty written in a plane on the way back from Nicar 15.
+Check the [issue tracker](https://github.com/mhkeller/sublime-interview-syntax/issues) for areas that could use some help.